lukaspustina/wpscan-analyze/README.md

 ```bash
 sh -c "$(curl -sSL https://raw.githubusercontent.com/lukaspustina/wpscan-analyze/master/install.sh)"
 ```

 The script will ask you if you want to install `wpscan-analyzer` from source OR from binaries from [release page](https://github.com/lukaspustina/wpscan-analyze/releases) (Linux binary is compilied with Ubuntu).

 If you don't use Ubuntu linux or MacOs , you'll probably have to build the software from source.
-If you use a non x86_64 processor, you'll have to build the software from source.
+If you use a non x86_64 processor, you must build the software from source.

 ### Docker